romeovs/config/README.md

 You can provide an object that contains the default configuration.
 `config` will merge the read config with these defaults.

+The default config is merged at the level of the config file.

 ### `options.base`
 This is the location of the configuration directory that holds all the config files, relative to the root directory of the project (the